This post may contain affiliate links. Please read our disclosure policy.

 How to Make Chocolate Pound Cake

-Use these instructions to make the perfect chocolate pound cake every time!
-Further details and measurements can be found in the recipe card below.
+Further details and measurements can be found in the recipe card below!

 I don’t wait until all the flour has incorporated until I add the next batch.
 I just keep adding with two hands.
 Pro-style.
-I do stop the mixer to add the last of the sour cream mixture because I like to scrape it all out with a rubber spatula.
+I do stop the mixer to add the last of the sour cream because I like to scrape it all out with a rubber spatula.

 Chef Lindsey’s Recipe Tip